mixxxdj/manual/source/chapters/library.rst

   in the sidebar.
 Alternatively use the context menu in the library's :ref:`track list<library-root>`.

-Right-click on a existing crate's name to access the different features in the context menu:
+Right-click on an existing crate's name to access the different features in the context menu:

 * **Rename**: To rename a crate, enter the new crate name and click